r00tstici/writeups/kksCTF_2020/motor_sounds/README.md

 ![gcode](./gcode.png)

-Since the GCODE is used to encode the actions that are sent to a the 3D printer, let's try to open the file with a slicing program for 3D printers (Ultimaker Cura will be used in the following examples):
+Since the GCODE is used to encode the actions that are sent to a 3D printer, let's try to open the file with a slicing program for 3D printers (Ultimaker Cura will be used in the following examples):

 ![cura1](./cura1.png)